CxZMoE/audioplayer/README.md

 `libbass.so`
 `libbassflac.so`

-you can find them in this repo,please copy it to /lib
+you can find them in this repo/lib ,please copy it to /lib

+If you are using Windows,please recomile the source code and copy .dll in DLL directory to the root directory of the program you compiled.

 # Usage